8base/old-documentation/8base-console/platform-tools/users.md

 ### Deleting Users
 Deleting a user can be done by clicking `delete` in the row drop-down.
 This action will delete the user record, along with any of its dependent records.

-When using [8base Authentication](https://docs.8base.com/8base-console/authentication#8base-authentication) the user's record will be deleted in both 8base and the authentication provider.
-When using another authentication provider the user record will **only** be deleted in 8base.
+When using [8base Authentication](https://docs.8base.com/8base-console/authentication#8base-authentication), the user's record will be deleted in both 8base and the authentication provider.
+When using another authentication provider, the user record will **only** be deleted in 8base.

 Please refer to the [Authentication docs](https://docs.8base.com/8base-console/authentication) to learn more about this.

 ### Passwords
 8base does **NOT** store user passwords.
 Instead, we rely on an authentication provider, like Auth0, to authenticate a user and return a valid `idToken`.
 That `idToken` contains the users email address, which maps them to a user record in 8base when querying the API.

 This is how developers are able to use **any** OpenID provider with their workspace.
-However, it also means is that things like password resets must be handled by the authentication provider - not 8base.
+However, it also means is that things like password resets must be handled by the authentication provider—not 8base.

 In the future, we will include some tooling to help manage these concerns from the console.